WCHV (AM)

 WCHV is a news/talk-formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
 WCHV is owned and operated by Monticello Media.

 History

 Early history: WEHC

 Emory and Henry College signed on WEHC on October 24, 1929, broadcasting on 1370 kHz from Emory, Virginia.
-WEHC was the first station in Virginia to go on the air that was not based in the major cities of Richmond and Norfolk.
 The station was run mostly by students and represented before the Federal Radio Commission by faculty member W. Byron Brown.
 In fall 1932, during the depths of the Great Depression, the college sold the station to Brown's Community Broadcasting Corporation for $5,000.
 Brown then filed to relocate to Charlottesville.
 The last broadcast from Emory was on December 2, when the station filed to go silent in preparation for the move.

 Terrestrial college radio returned to Emory in 1992 with the sign-on of an FM station, which also took the callsign WEHC.